Pirates vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves will play Bryan Reynolds and the Pittsburgh Pirates on Wednesday at PNC Park, at 7:05 PM ET.
+Ronald Acuna Jr. and the Atlanta Braves will take on the Pittsburgh Pirates and Andrew McCutchen on Thursday at 12:35 PM ET, at PNC Park.

-The Braves are listed as -300 moneyline favorites in this matchup with the Pirates (+240).
-Atlanta is favored on the run line (-2.5 with -120 odds).
-A 9.5-run over/under is set in this contest.
+The Pirates are +170 moneyline underdogs for this matchup with the Braves (-210).
+The total is 10 runs for this contest.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.